princemahajan/FMUTIL/README.md

 ### Installation

 FMUTIL is tested with Intel Fortran Compiler and MinGW-W64 gfortran (8.1.0) on Windows platofrm only.
 Doxyfile is provided for generating extensive API documentation using Doxygen.
-FMUTIL has no dependency on any other library.
+FMUTIL has only dependency on Intel MKL for polynomial root-finding.
 The CMakeLists file is provided along with additional CMake modules for compiler options and a Find module for finding and linking Intel MKL is also provided.
 These files can be used to auto generate Visual Studio projects or makefiles on Windows and Linux using CMake.
 A find module for FMUTIL is provided that generates CMake config files for easily linking FMUTIL using the find_package() command.
 The steps to link FMUTIL in cmake-based projects are:

 + Set the environment variable "MKLROOT" with the path to the Intel MKL installation directory.
 On typical Windows system, it looks something like
 "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries_2019.0.117\windows\mkl"